 "Mindfulness" is used in many contexts nowadays and there are many different understandings of the term.
 Diana Winston of UCLA's Mindful Awareness Research Center gives my favorite definition: Paying attention to present moment experience with open curiosity and a willingness to be with what is.

-While this quotation from the course's Introduction gives a good taste of what Mindfulness is, the video I watched was truly excellent and inspiring!
+While this quotation from the course's Introduction gives a good taste of what Mindfulness is, the video Betty Anne and I watched was truly excellent and inspiring!